lemining/cv/detailed_cv.md

 \hfill _02/2011-08/2012_

+My first project was to work on loan application system with a goal for the system to approve/decline a loan application within few seconds.
-During my time at DATACOM I was involved in the creation of an enterprise system that was used internally for day to day tasks such as;
+My largest project was an enterprise system that was used internally by DATACOM to operate their business.
+Following modules were built;

 * Project management
 * Time-sheets
 * Invoicing
 * Progress reports and surveying

-* After the project, I was promoted to a Sharepoint Developer.
+After the project, I was promoted to a Sharepoint Developer.
 This entailed maintenance and development of the intranet.

 Technologies: ASP.NET, WCF Services, Silverlight, Systems Administration, Sharepoint 2010